 HOW TO DRESS FOR YOUR FAMILY PHOTO SHOOT

-The very first thing to consider is where your photos are done.
+The very first thing to consider is where your photos will be done.
 If you are having your photo session on a beach you may not want to wear too much blue.
 Blue is one of the first colors we tend to turn to but in this situation it may not be best.
-The ocean is blue so you photos might look a bit dull.
-I would definitely pair it with a pop color to make you stand out against the background.
+The ocean is blue so you photos might look a slightly dull.
+I would suggest a pop color to make you stand out against the background.

 HERE IS HOW YOU SELECT WHAT TO WEAR

 - Pick 2 complimentary colors as your main colors.
 Have everyone in your group find something to wear within those two colors.
 They do not have to be exactly the same colors they can be shades of the same color, for example if you select green you can have various shades of green.

 THE COLORS HERE WERE BLUE, YELLOW AND WHITE - IT WORKED GREAT AGAINST THE GREEN BACKGROUND

 - Now you can add white to your color selection which gives you 3 colors to work with.
 White works with any color combination so it is a great complimentary color to add.